 Heating a home isn’t an option, you have to stay warm and keep the pipes from freezing, so we have learned some things that help us reduce utility costs where we can.
 We knew some of the “main” tips that people give, such as unplugging appliances when not in use, turn off lights when not in use, close vents in rooms you aren’t using, etc. and were already using those.
 But we needed to do MORE.
 After a lot of research, trying things to see what works best for our situation, and making adjustments as needed, we have more than cut our bills in half each month.
 They are still higher than we’d like, so we’re still implementing methods and experimenting.
 It’s important to see what works well for your own needs and situation.
 As we all live in different areas of the country, our needs will vary.
 These 14 Ways to Save on Heating, Cooling, and Electricity are some of the ways that we have found helpful in reducing our personal utility bills.

-1. Thermal Curtains.
-I’ve blogged about using these when we lived in OK.
-They are great year round!
+I’ve blogged about using these before.
+They are great all year round!
 In the summer, they block out the heat, and keep cool air in.
 In winter, they block out some cold, while keeping the heat in.
 I had to dig through boxes to find them after we moved, but we are able to use the same ones we had in OK.
 We have more windows here, so I did buy more panels.
 The kind I have are priced under $15 per panel, but made a BIG reduction in our utility bills.
 I also purchased curtain hooks and got some cute matching fabric strips at the craft store.
 In the spring and fall, I tie the curtains back and we open the windows.
 We get fresh air, and are able to turn OFF the A/C and/or heat.
 I have allergies, so if they get too bad, we close them all and use the A/C (cheaper than my allergy medications), but only as needed.

 2. Put on layers of clothes.
 We have warm pajamas and boot socks we typically wear around the house.
 We each have a REALLY warm blanket (Sam’s Club has them for around $15 each seasonally), and we cover up with that.